-They were organizing a church programme for the students in school.
+They were organizing a church program for the students in school.

-So I was contracted for 800 Jam donuts by winner’s chapel campus fellowship.
+So I was contracted to make 800 Jam donuts for the winner’s chapel campus fellowship.

 I was so excited because it was my first ever big job… The highest I had done before then was 80.

 1. My First mistake was I under-billed them… I casually used my head and gave them a very cheap price.